Alligators in Southwest Louisiana

 - Do not feed, tease, prod or otherwise provoke the gators.
+They are real (we promise!) and just like any other wild animal you should never approach or feed them.

 - Keep your distance.